elishevaTufik/elishevaTufik/README.md

 During my time at the **Cardiology AI Lab at Sheba – Tel Hashomer Medical Center (2024–2025)**, I developed an end-to-end deep learning model in Python to **detect pacemakers from ECG signals**.

-This project was selected for presentation at the **72nd Annual Conference of the Israel Heart Society** (May 2025), showcasing its medical relevance and technological innovation.
+**I presented this project at the 72nd Annual Conference of the Israel Heart Society in May 2025.**

 ---